PSamardzhiev/python-journey/README.md

 # python-journey
 A repo where you can find all sorts of small python projects, scripts and notes
+Created by Petko Samardzhiev